AaronAppel/QwerkE/Documentation/Mirror Library.md

 ## Ongoing :
 Support for collections and info on them like field.type->collectionType to know **if** the field or type is a collection, and what type the collection is holding.
 Great for iterating over collections without needing to know they type of the collection, or what type the collection holds.

+Problems once I started \#including the serialization header in other files.
+Can't have the power of templated functions being used everywhere.
+Either only file can \#include the templated method, or I need to use switch statements to handle explicitly calling a private method with the proper static known or compiled type.